 Generally speaking, with the rarer, antibiotic resistant, or mixed bacterial type infections, it is best to have infections specifically identified at a specialist lab.
 If Proteus is identified, also ask which type.
 The susceptibility of Proteus to particular antibiotics varies with type.
 The doctor will be guessing unless they know the specific strain that is affecting you.

 Once you know which pathogen, or which combination of pathogens, is causing your infection, you will be better equipped to fight it.
 Just as knowing that cranberry can make most urine infections worse, better equips you to deal with the infections.

 If antibiotics are continually failing for the following infections, you need to find a natural way to beat the bacteria.
 Or you could end up being hospitalised, subjected to strong broad-spectrum antibiotics dripped intravenously in doses that may permanently destroy your immune system.

-Supplementing your diet with Waterfall D-Mannose can provide additional bladder support when experiencing the following infections.
+Supplementing your diet with D-Mannose can provide additional bladder support when experiencing the following infections.

 Sweet Cures ’ Anna talks about her battle with cystitis.
 Read More

 Supporting a Healthy Bladder.
-Resealable flat pack that will fit through your letterbox.
+Resealable flat pack designed to fit through your letter box.

 With added organic lemon for a delicious flavour and to alkalize urine pH.

 Supporting a Healthy Bladder.
 Multi award winning DMannose supplied in two discreet flip-top dispensers per pack.